claudijd/c7decrypt/README.md

 ## Credits

-This code was inspired by Daren Matthew's blog post and his cdecrypt.pl tool, which performs Cisco Type-7 decrypt operations in Perl.
+This code was inspired by Daren Matthew's cdecrypt.pl tool, which performs Cisco Type-7 decrypt operations in Perl.

-Daren's blog post and code can be found here:
+Daren's blog post can be found here:

 [Deobfuscating Cisco Type 7 Passwords](http://mccltd.net/blog/?p=1034)